 The Progressive insurance organization began business in 1937.
 The Progressive Corporation, an insurance holding company formed in 1965, currently has insurance and non-insurance subsidiaries and affiliates.
-Our insurance subsidiaries and affiliates provide personal and commercial auto insurance, residential property insurance, and other specialty property-casualty insurance and related services.
-Our vehicle insurance products protect our customers against losses due to physical damage to their motor vehicles, uninsured and underinsured bodily injury, and liability to others for personal injury or property damage arising out of the use of those vehicles.
-Our residential property insurance products protect our customers against losses due to damages to their structure or possessions within the structure, as well as liability for accidents occurring in the structure or on the property.
+Our insurance subsidiaries and affiliates provide personal and commercial auto insurance, personal residential and commercial property insurance, general liability insurance, and other specialty property-casualty insurance and related services.
+Our auto insurance products protect our customers against losses due to physical damage to their motor vehicles, uninsured and underinsured bodily injury, and liability to others for personal injury or property damage arising out of the use of those vehicles.
+Our property insurance products protect our customers against losses due to damages to their structure or possessions within the structure, as well as liability for accidents occurring in the structure or on the property.
 Our non-insurance subsidiaries and affiliates generally support our insurance and investment operations.
-We operate our vehicle businesses throughout the United States and our Property business in most U.S. jurisdictions.
+We operate throughout the United States.

-The Progressive Corporation acquired a controlling interest in ARX Holding Corp. ("ARX"), the parent company of insurance subsidiaries and affiliates, in April 2015.
-The Progressive Corporation and the other ARX stockholders and stock option holders are parties to a stockholders' agreement, which addresses the parties' respective rights and obligations.
-Among other provisions, the stockholders' agreement allows, and in certain circumstances requires, The Progressive Corporation to acquire 100% of the outstanding equity of ARX by the second quarter of 2021.
-These provisions are described in Note 15 - Redeemable Noncontrolling Interest to our financial statements included in our 2018 Annual Report to Shareholders, which is filed as Exhibit 13 to this Form 10-K (the "Annual Report").
-Until The Progressive Corporation owns 100% of the outstanding equity of ARX, the interests of the minority stockholders in ARX's income and assets are reflected in our financial statements as noncontrolling interest.
+The Progressive Corporation ("Progressive") acquired a controlling interest in ARX Holding Corp. ("ARX") in 2015, the parent company of insurance subsidiaries and affiliates that comprise the vast majority of our Property segment.
+Progressive and the other ARX stockholders, including stock option holders, are parties to a stockholders' agreement, which addresses the parties' respective rights and obligations.
+Among other provisions, the stockholders' agreement allows, and in certain circumstances requires, Progressive to acquire 100% of the outstanding equity of ARX by the second quarter of 2021.
+In February 2020, however, Progressive and the minority ARX shareholders' agreement allows, and in certain circumstances requires, Progressive to acquire 100% of the outstanding equity of ARX by the second quarter of 2021.
+In February 2020, however, Progressive and the minority stockholders' agreement allows, and in certain circumstances requires, Progressive to acquire there agreement that requires Progressive to acquire the minority stockholders' ARX shares, including those to be issued under outstanding stock options.
+This transaction, which remains subject to normal closing conditions, would bring Progressive's ownership stake to 100% in April 2020, instead of the second quarter 2021 under the stockholders' agreement.
+For additional information, see Note 15 - Redeemable Noncontrolling Interest and Note 17 - Subsequent Event to our financial statements included in our 2019 Annual Report to Shareholders, which is filed as Exhibit 13 to this Form 10-K (the "Annual Report").
+Until Progressive owns 100% of the outstanding equity of ARX, the interests of the minority stockholders in ARX's income and assets are reflected in our financial statements as noncontrolling interest.